A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Introduction

-\item The generalized degrees of freedom (GDoF) region for the Gaussian MAC-IC-MAC: the one bit gap capacity for Gaussian MAC-IC-MAC yields its GDoF region.
-In addition, the symmetric GDoF curve, which is a function of $\alpha$, the interference strength (the ratio of INR to SNR at high SNR, both expressed in dB) and the number of users in a cell, is V-shaped with flat shoulders on the two sides.
-The symmetric GDoF curve, which is plotted in Fig.\,\ref{fig:GS-MIM-sym-GDoF}, reveals that in a Gaussian MAC-IC-MAC with symmetric cell configuration and equal rate requirement, all transmitters can send information at an approximately interference-free rate in the high SNR regime when $\alpha=\frac{\log\mathsf{INR}}{\log\mathsf{SNR}}\in[0,1-\frac{1}{K}]\cup[1+\frac{1}{K},\infty)$, where $K$ is the number of users in each cell.
-As a byproduct, our result also says that the DoF of the $K$-user symmetric Gaussian MAC-IC-MAC is simply $\frac{1}{K+1}$.
+The constant gap capacity approximation for the Gaussian MAC-IC-MAC yields its GDoF region.
+In particular, the symmetric GDoF curve, shown in Fig.\,\ref{fig:mim-sym-gdof}, which is a function of $\alpha$, the interference strength (the ratio of INR to SNR at high SNR, both expressed in dB) and the number of users in a cell, is V-shaped with flat shoulders on both sides.
+It reveals that in a Gaussian MAC-IC-MAC with $K \geq 2 $ users per cell with equal rates, all transmitters can send information at an approximately interference-free rate in the high SNR regime when $\alpha=\frac{\log\mathsf{INR}}{\log\mathsf{SNR}}\in[0,1-\frac{1}{K}]\cup[1+\frac{1}{K},\infty)$.
+As a byproduct, we have that the sum symmetric DoF (i.e., GDoF at $\alpha =1 $) of the $K$-user symmetric Gaussian MAC-IC-MAC is $\frac{K}{K+1}$.

-In Section III.E, a few examples will be discussed to demonstrate the achievablity of GDoF region in various ranges of $\alpha$ using a deterministic analysis.
-It is shown that the non-interfering transmitters in the MAC-IC-MAC do not always share the DoF with the interfering transmitter in each cell (but when $\alpha=1$, they do).
-Using the deterministic approximation, we see that the rate-splitting and superposition coding scheme prevents interfering transmitters to use certain power levels, so that non-interfering transmitters occupy these unused levels, thereby improving the total DoF per cell.
-Consequently, merely time-sharing between interfering and non-interfering transmitters is suboptimal.
+When $K=1$, the MAC-IC-MAC is the two-user IC, and the symmetric GDoF is given by the well-known "W" curve [10].
+For a comparison of the sum symmetric GDoF of the MAC-IC-MAC for $K=1, 2,3 $ and $4$, see Fig. \ref{fig:mim-sym-gdof-num}.

+In Section \ref{subsec:mim-gdof}, a signal-level (or power partition) method is described that is inspired by the works of \cite{karmakar2012generalized}, using which a few examples are discussed to explain the attainability of the sum symmetric GDoF in the symmetric MAC-IC-MAC with two transmitters per cell, for various values of $\alpha$.
+The insight gained here is that the non-interfering transmitters utilize the signal-level partitions at the receiver where they are intended that cannot be accessed by the interfering transmitters (due to the restriction of superposition coding), thereby improving the sum symmetric GDoF to up to one degree of freedom per cell under a range of SINR exponent levels, which in turn becomes wider as the number of transmitters in each cell increases.